TeXhackse/mucproc/README.md

 ------------------
 The mucproc.cls is a document class to support the formatting guidelines for submissions to the German **Mensch und Computer** conference.

-Files
 ------------------

 The Bundle consists of:
 mucproc.cls
 mucfontsize10pt.clo

-and the demonstration file
+and the demonstration files
 mucproc_demo.tex
+mucproc_demo.bib